-I was very happy with my first homemade dish after 10 days of restaurant food!
-To top it all, it turned out to be quite versatile, too.
-You could definitely eat this creamy pasta loaded with vegetables as a stand-alone, vegetarian dish.
+To top it all, this spinach and mushroom pasta turned out to be quite versatile, too.
+You could definitely eat this creamy pasta loaded with vegetables as a stand-alone, meatless dish.
 It also makes a surprisingly great side dish for a grilled steak, pork or chicken.
 In fact, this pasta recipe happens to combine all of my 4 favorite sides for steak in one: mushrooms, creamed spinach, caramelized onions, and creamy pasta with cheese.

-So, feel free to eat this pasta as a stand-alone vegetarian dinner or add a piece of grilled steak, pork, or chicken.
+So, feel free to eat this pasta as a stand-alone meatless dinner or add a piece of grilled steak, pork, or chicken.

-How to make Creamy Mushroom and Spinach Pasta with Caramelized Onions
+How to make Creamy Mushroom Spinach Pasta with Caramelized Onions

 Here are some step-by-step photos illustrating how to make this pasta.
 Scroll all the way down for complete recipe.

-Add spinach to caramelized onions and mushrooms mixture
+Then, add spinach to caramelized onions and mushrooms mixture, stir until spinach wilts.

-Add pasta and cook for 5-10 minutes on low heat so that creamy sauce coats pasta and Parmesan cheese melts and coats pasta as well.
+Add cooked and drained pasta and cook for 5-10 minutes on low heat so that creamy sauce coats pasta and Parmesan cheese melts and coats pasta as well.

 - 1 tablespoon olive oil